Mentor-Medier/newsroom/README.md

 		$ SQLALCHEMY_DATABASE_URI = 'mysql://root:@localhost/newsroom_database'

 - To create the database run `db_create.py`.
 Run only after first configuration.
-It will create migration folder.

 		$ python db_create.py

-- To track down the schema changes of database, I have used migration techniques.
+- To track down the schema changes of database, I have used migration technique.
-To migrate database run `db_migrate.py`.
+Execute `db_upgrade.py` to upgrade the database to the latest revision.
 This script should run after every modification in database schema.

 		$ python db_migrate.py